-We are introduced to a typical group of slasher lambs to the slaughter – jocks, pretty girls, the intelligent one and a gay guy who is meeting his parents after ‘coming out’.
+We are introduced to a typical group of slasher victims – jocks, pretty girls, the intelligent one and a gay guy who is meeting his parents after ‘coming out’.
 Taking his friends for moral support he turns up at his folk’s house in a gay pride bus – much to his dad’s displeasure.
 There’s no need to go into much character detail, nobody to really bond with and for the most part the cast have to act out fairly obnoxious roles, believe me within the first few minutes you’ll be asking for the killing to commence!

 Now this is where things take a strange turn, the group decide to throw a barn dance, a bit of a coming out party if you like, as mentioned earlier Packard is a choreographer by trade and seemingly used this opportunity to show his moves.
 The barn dance is literally a by the numbers dance…….it could belong in a cheesy pop music video and you would be none the wiser!
 To summarise the dance you’re either going to glance over it or be baffled as to why it belonged in a slasher film – take that how you will.

 What is quite striking early on is the camera work, it is really is a nice touch throughout, more so the night shooting which is among the clearest we have ever seen.
 I love the production and atmosphere, the concoction of smoke machine/lights shining through woods is a credit to the film.